 When Days Become Weeks

 Weeks two through six are where the real grind begins.
 Your 3-month food supply starts looking less like paranoid overkill and more like basic common sense.
-If anyone in your household is immunocompromised or elderly, your isolation protocols need to be airtight because the healthcare system they’d normally rely on is now rationing care.
 This is also when secondary health threats spike — people skip dialysis appointments, delay chemotherapy, or ignore chest pain because they’re afraid of the hospital.
-During the first year of COVID, excess deaths from heart disease, diabetes, and other chronic conditions increased significantly beyond what the virus itself caused.
+During COVID’s first year, excess deaths from heart disease, diabetes, and other chronic conditions increased significantly beyond what the virus itself caused.
 Your ability to manage routine health at home — monitoring vitals, maintaining medication schedules, treating minor ailments without a doctor visit — becomes a genuine survival skill.

-New threats emerge in extended pandemics that aren’t obvious at the outset.
-Supply chain adaptation means certain goods become permanently more expensive or scarce as manufacturers and logistics companies restructure.
+New threats emerge that aren’t obvious at the outset.
+Supply chain adaptation means certain goods become permanently more expensive or scarce.
 Inflation spikes — the post-COVID inflation surge was driven partly by pandemic-era supply disruptions and stimulus spending.
-Political polarization intensifies as people disagree about restrictions, vaccines, and government authority.
+Political polarization intensifies.
 Trust in institutions erodes, which makes the next pandemic even harder to manage because public compliance with health measures depends on trust.

 Your Pandemic Preparedness Checklist